 💡

-While both OneSignal and Pushwoosh share a device-based approach, a key distinction arises in their in-app messaging pricing strategy.
+While both OneSignal and Pushwoosh share a subscriber-based approach, a key distinction arises in their in-app messaging pricing strategy.
 Unlike Pushwoosh's fixed pricing, OneSignal charges for in-app impressions, potentially resulting in fluctuating costs.
 This distinction highlights the importance of budget predictability and engagement without limits.

 Deciding on the perfect pricing model for your app